railnova/osrm-train-profile/README.md

 # How to run this?

 First, you will need to install the Docker daemon and osmium (`osmium-tool` on Ubuntu) on your machine.
-Then, run `make` to download the OSM data, filter and combine it and finally compute the routing graph.
+Then, run `make all` to download the OSM data, filter and combine it and finally compute the routing graph.

 Last, run `make serve` to serve the OSRM server locally on port `5000`